Interim Head of Brass and Trombone Tutor

 Edward has performed concerti by Serocki, Larsson, Takemitsu and Grondahl; the latter in collaboration with the Orchestre Philharmonique du Luxembourg under Bramwell Tovey.
 He has also appeared as a soloist on BBC2, HTV, S4C, Radio 3 and Classic FM.

 At the age of 23, Edward was appointed Principal Trombone of the CBSO.
-He has appeared as Guest Principal with many of the U.K.’s leading orchestras, including the Philharmonia, London Philharmonic, Royal Philharmonic and the Hallé.
-Edward performs regularly with the Birmingham Contemporary Music Group, and also teaches at the Birmingham Conservatoire.
-He is an Associate of the Royal Academy of Music.
+He has appeared as Guest Principal with many of the UK’s leading orchestras, including the Philharmonia, London Philharmonic, Royal Philharmonic and the Hallé.
+Edward is a former member of the Birmingham Contemporary Music Group, and also the brass ensemble Septura.
+He has enjoyed teaching at the Royal Birmingham Conservatoire for over fifteen years.
+Edward is an Associate of the Royal Academy of Music.